Weekend round of nuclear talks between US and Iran are postponed, Oman says

 Iran's 2015 nuclear deal with world powers did limit Tehran's program.
 However, Trump unilaterally withdrew from it in 2018, setting in motion years of attacks and tensions.
 The wider Middle East also remains on edge over the Israel-Hamas war in the Gaza Strip.

+“Message to IRAN: We see your LETHAL support to The Houthis.
+We know exactly what you are doing,” he wrote.
+“You know very well what the U.S. Military is capable of — and you were warned.
+You will pay the CONSEQUENCE at the time and place of our choosing.”

-Saturday's round of talks also took place as an explosion rocked an Iranian port, killing at least 70 people and injuring more than 1,000 others.
+Last Saturday's round of talks, which included experts drilling down into the details of a possible deal, also took place as an explosion rocked an Iranian port, killing at least 70 people and injuring more than 1,000 others.

+Associated Press writers Amir Vahdat in Tehran, Iran, and Matthew Lee in Washington contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.